 LACH has a great number of scientists, engineers, researchers, evidential mediums, technicians, and others who work with us at various times as required for specific areas of research.

-This webpage is limited to a small number of the primary people who are currently affiliated with the research at LACH.
+This webpage is limited to the primary people who are currently affiliated with the research at LACH.

 Dr. Gary E. Schwartz